 The Academy Award-nominated Robert Downey Jr. had a successful acting career that was nearly ruined by drug abuse and jail time.
 NFL quarterback Michael Vick had a soaring career before going to jail for an illegal dog fighting ring.
 Though they struggled, these two have redeemed themselves.
 Downey Jr. has become known for his popular Iron Man films and Vick has spoken out against dog fighting and successfully restarted his football career.

 We can all learn from these lessons.
 We may fall, but it’s possible to rise above our mistakes.

-Listed below are some tips to Alter Your Life® and steps towards redemption.
+Listed below are some tips to help stage your comeback:

 - Take responsibility.
 Truly reflect on your wrongdoings.
 Question your intentions and reflect on the people you may have hurt in the process (including yourself).

 - Rediscover yourself.
 Sometimes when we face hardships we forget who we are.
 Once you’ve taken responsibility for your mistakes consider doing some self-analyzing activities, like a “Who Am I?” journal, to balance your faults and triumphs.